 A learning management system is designed to empower Learning and Development (L&D) departments by storing, distributing and tracking training and developing materials for their learners to facilitate growth and drive revenue.

 📌 Wondering how?
 An LMS offers several functionalities, including customizable learning paths, interactive quizzes, and course creation and management tools.
 You can use them to efficiently upskill your employees and hold them accountable for staying up-to-date with training.

-Companies have a vast wealth of knowledge and insights, but they typically become siloed within teams or departments.
+Companies have vast knowledge and insights, but they typically become siloed within teams or departments.
 Luckily, an enterprise-wide KMS can democratize knowledge across an organization, giving each team quick and easy access to stored knowledge to do their jobs more efficiently.

 Enterprise-wide knowledge management system example: Olive

-Olive decided to use an enterprise-wide knowledge management system, Bloomfire, to develop a knowledge management community, a Q&A engine, and a central hub for internal product documentation that employees could use seamlessly on a daily basis.
+Olive used an enterprise-wide knowledge management system, Bloomfire, to develop a knowledge management community, a Q&A engine, and a central hub for internal product documentation that employees could use seamlessly daily.

 Consolidating all its knowledge helped Olive shorten onboarding times, improve employee engagement, and boost productivity.

 Other enterprise-wide knowledge management systems include: